SteveMacenski/slam_toolbox/README.md

 `scan_queue_size` - The number of scan messages to queue up before throwing away old ones.
 Should always be set to 1 in async mode

+`use_map_saver` - Instantiate the map saver service and self-subscribe to the map topic

 `map_file_name` - Name of the pose-graph file to load on startup if available

 `map_start_pose` - Pose to start pose-graph mapping/localization in, if available